 - Multi-drug-resistant (MDR) TB may require special TB drugs.

 - Completion of entire treatment cycle is vital to eradicate and prevent reinfection.

 Indiana University response to TB

 Due to the nature of the disease, active tuberculosis cases are taken very seriously at Indiana University.
-Cases are reported by law to the Indiana State Department of Health.
-ISDH works with the university to control confirmed cases and to identify suspected cases.
+Cases are reported by law to the Indiana Department of Health.
+IDOH works with the university to control confirmed cases and to identify suspected cases.

 Active tuberculosis cases and suspects are isolated until they are no longer infectious.
 They are excluded from campus and other congregate areas, which helps reduce the risk of transmission to others.
 Close contacts are identified and tested for tuberculosis.
 Additionally, other associated contacts, such as classmates and coworkers, are identified, contacted, and also offered testing.

 Indiana University’s policy of the Management of Infectious and Communicable Disease (PS-EHS-03) is designed to minimize and control infectious diseases, like TB, on our campuses.